simphotonics/merging_builder/README.md

 ### Merging Builder

 [MergingBuilder] reads **several input files** and writes merged output to **one output file**.
+The builder provides the option to sort the input files in reverse topological order.
+If the input file `a.dart` includes file `b.dart` then `a.dart` will be listed *after* `b.dart`.
+This option may be useful when generating code that needs to list variables or call functions in order of dependence.
+To enable topological sorting set the constructor parameter `sortAsset: true`.
+Note: If sorting of input assets is enabled, input files must not include each other directly or indirectly.

 A conventional builder typically calls the generator method `generate` from within its `build` method to retrieve the generated source-code. [`MergingBuilder`][MergingBuilder] calls the [`MergingGenerator`][MergingGenerator] method `generateStream`.
 It allows the generator to pass a stream of data-type `T` to the builder, one stream item for each annotated element processed to the generator method `generateStreamItemForAnnotatedElement`.